-The major focus for the Group during the 2015 financial year was cost minimisation with the closing of its US operations and discontinuation of all development activities, significantly reducing cash outflows as the financial year progressed.
-In parallel to this activity the board explored strategic alternatives for the Group and its assets and this strategic effort continues post the effectuation of the DOCA.
+The major focus for the Group during the 2016 financial year was cost minimisation with the Company under Voluntary Administration during the first half of the financial year and post the effectuation of the DOCA the board continued to explore strategic alternatives for the Group and its assets.

-As at 30 June 2015, the Group holds cash and cash equivalents of \$3.4 million (2014: \$10.5 million) and as noted in the above "Matters subsequent to the end of the financial year", the Group holds cash and cash equivalents of \$1.8 million at 31 December 2015.
+As at 30 June 2016, the Group holds cash and cash equivalents of \$1.2 million (2015: \$3.4 million).
 As detailed in note 1 (b) of the Financial Report the financial statements have been prepared on the going concern basis.
-This matter has been considered by the Group's auditors Deloitte Touche Tohmatsu and the financial statements are subject to an Emphasis of Matter as noted in the Independent auditors' report to the members of QRxPharma Limited on pages 59 to 60 of this Annual Report.
+This matter has been considered by the Group's auditors Deloitte Touche Tohmatsu and the financial statements are subject to an Emphasis of Matter as noted in the Independent auditors' report to the members of QRxPharma Limited on pages 51 to 52 of this Annual Report.